mindphase2025/digital-continuation-of-humanity/technical_framework/Digital_Evolution_Environment.md

 ### 4.2 Simulation Scale

-- 100+ million agents simultaneously
+- 100+ million agents simultaneously.
-- Thousands of parallel environments with different conditions
+- Thousands of parallel environments with different conditions.
-- Microsecond agent processing cycles, allowing the system to simulate millions of individual life cycles and pass through tens of thousands of evolutionary cycles (generations) per day
+- Microsecond agent processing cycles, allowing the system to simulate millions of individual life cycles and pass through tens of thousands of evolutionary cycles (generations) per day.

 ### 4.3 Evolutionary Mechanisms